203 mm 45 caliber Pattern 1892

 The 203 mm 45 caliber Pattern 1892 was a Russian naval gun developed in the years before the Russo-Japanese War that armed a variety of warships of the Imperial Russian Navy during the Russo-Japanese War and World War I. Guns salvaged from scrapped ships found a second life as coastal artillery.
-It is believed none were in service during World War II.

 History

+Russian/Soviet

 The 203 mm 45 caliber was designed in 1892 and soon went into production.
 The initial order was for twenty guns and by May 1901 thirteen had been completed.
 Production was restarted in 1915 to replace worn out guns and nine more were delivered.
-A follow up order for seventeen to be completed in 1917-18 was placed, but not completed due to the October Revolution of 1917.
+A follow-up order for seventeen to be completed in 1917-18 was placed, but not completed due to the October Revolution of 1917.
 In addition to the guns used aboard ships eight were installed in two coastal artillery batteries of four guns each on the islands of Nargen and Mäkiluoto.

+It is believed none were in service during World War II.

+Finland

+Only three of these guns ever saw use with Finnish military, but they still succeeded seeing combat use in coastal artillery batteries of Pukkio and Mäkiluoto during World War II.

 Naval use

-The 203 mm 45 caliber Pattern 1892 guns armed armored cruisers, gunboats and pre-dreadnought battleships of the Imperial Russian Navy built or refit between 1892-1916.
+The 203 mm 45 caliber Pattern 1892 guns armed armored cruisers, gunboats and pre-dreadnought battleships of the Imperial Russian Navy built or refit between 1892 and 1916.